OlivierGaland/bitcoin-puzzle-worker/README.md

 # Important notice
 This software is still under developpement but is now opened, a forum is available for support at [bpc.forum.hyenasoft.com](https://bpc.forum.hyenasoft.com/) and main site is at [bpc.hyenasoft.com](https://bpc.hyenasoft.com/)
+The install guide below may be not up to date, prefer checking the forum for detailled procedure to install and manage your pool client.

 # bitcoin-puzzle-worker
 Client side of bitcoin puzzle challenge :